November 27, 2019

 The portable tiltmeter is a high-resolution uniaxial tilt sensor that is designed to monitor inclination and vertical rotation in structures.

-It is ruggedly-built and has superior temperature stability.
-The tilt variations in a structure can be caused by construction activities such as excavation, tunnelling or dewatering that may affect the ground supporting the structure.
+It is ruggedly built and has superior temperature stability.
+The tilt variations in a structure can be caused by construction activities such as excavation, tunneling, or dewatering that may affect the ground supporting the structure.

 The user places the portable tiltmeter on the mounted tilt plate to get the tilt reading at that location.
 The portable tiltmeter has to be carried from one tilt plate to another to get readings at different locations.
 Although it is a uniaxial tiltmeter, it can also be used to take biaxial measurements at any particular location by rotating the tiltmeter by 90° on the tilt plate and taking a second reading.